-New Delhi -- Citing further investigations into the recent spot-fixing scandal, the Delhi Police Special Cell, on Thursday, claimed that some bookies involved in the racket had tried to rope-in Australian batsman Shane Watson through Ajit Chandila.
+New Delhi, July 4 -- Citing further investigations into the recent spot-fixing scandal, the Delhi Police Special Cell, on Thursday, claimed that some bookies involved in the racket had tried to rope-in Australian batsman Shane Watson through Ajit Chandila.

 Chandila had, however, refused to do so since he wasn't 'capable enough' of approaching him.
 According to the statement of Rajasthan Royals and India Under 19 player Harmeet Singh, Chandila had been requested to do so at a secret meeting held at a hotel in Mumbai's Oshiwara.